master131/BrotliSharpLib/README.md

 BrotliSharpLib is a full C# port of the brotli library/compression code [by Google](https://github.com/google/brotli).
 It is intended to be a mostly 1:1 conversion of the original C code.
 All code is correct as of v0.6.0 of the reference implementation.

 The projects targets .NET Framework 2.0 and thus uses a minimal set of APIs to ensure compatibility with a wide range of frameworks including .NET Standard and .NET Core.
+It also supports little-endian and big-endian architectures and is optimised for x86, x64 and ARM processors.

 Currently the code only supports decompression and will implement compression in the future.
 The underlying APIs do support streams however, a proper Stream class won't be created until compression has been completed.